Worlds apart: The post-WWII divide that gave birth to the Cold War

 The Soviet Union, along with its allies, represented communism, which wanted a future Europe to be controlled by the Soviet Union.

-It led to the development of new weapons systems, such as nuclear missiles, and it also caused tension and suspicion between the two sides.
+Ultimately, the Cold War lasted for more than four decades, and it led to the development of new weapons systems, such as nuclear missiles, and caused tension and suspicion between the two sides.

-It was a time of great insecurity and fear, as both sides constantly worried about the other's intentions.
+For many common people, it was a period of great insecurity and fear, as both sides constantly worried about the other's intentions.

 Further reading